-Ever since I started programming Arduinos, I wanted to build a robot using one.
+Ever since I started programming with Arduino, I wanted to build a robot using one.
 I also want a dog.
-However, living in NYC makes it tough to take care of a dog.
-So after hours of watching videos of robots and dogs, I decided to put my phone down and build myself a pet!
+However, living in NYC makes it tough to take care of one so after hours of watching videos of robots, and dogs, I decided to put my phone down and build myself a pet.

 Step 1: Gather All Your Parts